-Growing plants from seed is a hugely rewarding process, and can provide you with quick colour from fast-growing annuals, as well as beautiful flowering perennials, which will come back year after year.
+Growing plants from seed is a hugely rewarding process and can provide you with quick colour from fast-growing annuals, as well as beautiful flowering perennials that will come back year after year.

 One of the benefits to sowing annuals is the versatility they provide.
 Annual climbers like Canary creeper (Tropaeolum peregrinum) and Spanish flag (Ipomoea lobata) can be used to create a stunning container display, while others like cosmos and poppies can be sown to form annual beds or meadows.